PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4markduplicates_4.0.12.0.rst

 ====================  =======================  =======================  ==========  ================================================================================================================================================================================================================================================================================================================================================================================================
 name                  type                     prefix                     position  documentation
 ====================  =======================  =======================  ==========  ================================================================================================================================================================================================================================================================================================================================================================================================
-bam                   BamPair                  -I                               10  One or more input SAM or BAM files to analyze.
+bam                   IndexedBam               -I                               10  One or more input SAM or BAM files to analyze.
 Must be coordinate sorted. outputFilename        Optional<Filename>       -O                               10  File to write duplication metrics to metricsFilename       Optional<Filename>       -M                               10  The output file to write marked records to. argumentsFile         Optional<Array<File>>    --arguments_file                 10  read one or more arguments files and add them to the command line